 Many people will not be aware that October is National Home Security Month.
 This is a campaign to encourage householders to do all they can to deter the criminals and lessen their chances of being a victim of burglary.
-The Metropolitan police relaunched Operation Bumblebee in 2009 in response to a hike in break-ins at residential properties.
+The Metropolitan police relaunched Operation Bumblebee - an anti-burglary campaign - in 2009 in response to a hike in break-ins at residential properties.

 These organisations and many others offer advice on how you can make your home more secure.
 Taking steps to protect your belongings and your property doesn't need to cost a lot of money.
 Some precautions are common sense.

 Lock all your doors and windows when you leave the property.
 Check them all before you leave and don't leave window keys in the locks.
 A burglar has only got to smash the glass to get in easily.
 Make sure your exit doors are sturdy and you have adequate locks.

 Noise is off-putting.
 If you haven't got a dog that will bark, an alarm is the next best thing.
 Be aware that most criminals can easily tell when an alarm isn't real and make sure if you buy one that it is properly installed.
 Gravel paths and driveways can also be a deterrent.